dnsimple/dnsimple-support/content/articles/transferring-domain-away.markdown

     This will unlock the domain and if applicable, email the transfer code to the domain registrant within 6 hours of requesting the code.
 Do not click more than once as it will slow down the delivery process.
 Please check your spam folder for the code, as it will sometimes mistakenly land there.
 </div>

 If you have requested a domain transfer out and have not received a transfer code within the 6 hour period, please [contact us](https://dnsimple.com/contact) and include your domain name in the email.
-We do not have access to see the code, for security purposes, and will not be able to expedite the code’s delivery.
+We do not have access to see the code, for security purposes, and will not be able to expedite the code's delivery.
 If the allotted time has passed, you have verified the email address is correct, and the transfer code is not in your spam folder, we will be happy to look into it and figure out why the transfer code has not arrived.

 <info>
-Note: Once this step is completed, so has DNSimple’s role in the transfer process.
+Note: Once this step is completed, so has DNSimple's role in the transfer process.
 All questions after this point need to be directed to the gaining registrar.
 </info>